raj23manj/springBoot/jokesapp/README.md

           * Predecoration Filter - ServiceId, in ZuulFilter
             * // this service-id will be only set after pre-decoration filter Object serviceId = ctx.get("serviceId");

+        * Zuul Routing filters  section 6, 42
+          * Zuul comes up with its own routing logic, and it achieves this using
+            * SimpleHostRoutingFilter
+            * RibbonRoutingFilter
+            * when using this filter and trying to send the current request to a new request, then we need to discard the current route request.
+To do that,
+                //disable SimpleHostRoutingFilter
+                ctx.setRouteHost(null);

+                //disable RibbonRouting Filter
+                ctx.remove(serviceId);

     # Microservice security
       * https://github.com/spring-cloud/spring-cloud-netflix/issues/162